pchernya/oclhm_jree/README.md

 - oclhm_function_08022023.R (Main estimation function)
 - Length_meas_reanalysis_08102023.R (R code used for analysis)

+All code is based on the initial versoin of the estimation function created by Carson Keeter (https://github.com/CarsonLKeeter/Learning-Trajectories-Length-Measurement-Analysis-2021).

 Regrettably, we cannot yet provide the data used in the article due to a mandatory embargo.
 We intend to make the data available when the embargo period ends.

 An earlier version of this article was uploaded as a preprint to PsyArXiv: [10.31234/osf.io/p4qjf. ](https://psyarxiv.com/p4qjf/)